- Solar advice hub

 What is Solar Together?

-Solar Together is a group-buying scheme, founded in 2015, that helps UK households get solar panels at lower costs.
+Solar Together is a group-buying scheme, founded in 2015, that helps households in England to get solar panels at lower costs.
 It brings together residents and local councils to negotiate discounted rates by bulk purchasing.

 Solar Together makes it easier for people to get great solar installations without breaking the bank, so more communities can go green.
 In some cases, the scheme has managed to secure prices that are 30-35% less than the standard market rate.